daminals/orcanet-rust/README.md

 cargo run consumer get <FILE_HASH> <CHOSEN_PRODUCER>
 ```

+## CLI Interface

+Todo

-### Market Server
+### Market Connection

-The market server has been merged into the peer node application.
-Parameters need to be provided to get the server to work with the Kademlia network.
-The `dht_client` binary will only run the Kademlia node.

-#### Parameters

-The `dht_client` binary requires these parameters to configure the
+The peer node requires its market to be configured in order to query the network
-Kademlia node running on the application.
+or share data.

 * `bootstrap-peers`
   * Space separated list of Multiaddr peer nodes to connect to in order to